-- Climate Change and sustainable healthcare– we support lowering NZ’s carbon footprint to meet our obligations of the Paris Climate Accord and will advocate on how the health sector is integral in lowering emissions to reach the Government’s zero carbon neutral goals.
+- Climate Change and sustainable healthcare, we support lowering NZ’s carbon footprint to meet our obligations of the Paris Climate Accord and advocate on how the health sector is integral in lowering emissions to reach the Government’s 2030 zero carbon neutral goals.
 We have advocated that climate change mitigation and adaptation needs to be undertaken within the context of health, wellbeing and equity.
 Our Environmental and Sustainability Network drives our work on sustainable healthcare and climate change advocacy.

-- PHARMAC consultation on its advisory committees which they aim to make more consumer focused, and able to deliver more equitable outcomes for medicines.
+- PHARMAC consultation on its advisory committees aims to make these committees more consumer focused, and able to deliver more equitable outcomes for medicines.

-- Assistants to the Anaesthetists - we are part of a stakeholder group which aims to bridge AA shortages and ensure a smooth transition to AUT's degree program from the current diploma.
+- Assistants to the Anaesthetists, we are part of a stakeholder group which aims to bridge AA shortages and ensure a smooth transition to AUT's degree program from the current diploma.
 A key aim is to ensure the new degree adheres to ANZCA's Position Statement on Assistants to the Anaesthetist to maintain high quality standards of care.